-There are numerous symptoms linked to “post-tubal ligation syndrome” –some of which are listed below:-
+There are numerous symptoms associated with symptoms of post-tubal ligation syndrome or PTLS –some of these side effects are listed below:-

 Hot flushes, night sweats